Sense of Place and the Art of Interpretation

 Best for comprehensive skill development, applied outcomes, and program-ready experiences.

-Each level may stand alone or build sequentially.
-These sessions are for up to 20 participants.
+Each level may stand alone or will build sequentially.

-Applied practice, feedback, and refinement.
-Includes 1:1 coaching
+Apply tools and techniques with time for practice, feedback, and refinement.
+Includes collaborative group work and 1:1 coaching

-Polished interpretive experience ready for delivery.
-Includes 1:1 coaching
+Develop and hone a polished interpretive experience ready for delivery.
+Includes collaborative group work and 1:1 coaching

 Start the Conversation →